BraveLittleRoaster/wlicli/README.md

                         Store a file of all unique passwords to the file specified.
   --csv CSV             Dump all results to CSV file at specified location.
-  --json JSON           Dump all results to JSON file at specified location -v, --verbose         Enable verbose-mode output.
+  --json JSON           Dump all results to JSON file at specified location.
+  --hash-dump HASH_DUMP
+                        Dump all the hashes and salts to the file at specified location.
+  -v, --verbose         Enable verbose-mode output.

 API Key options: